functorz-tech/momen_doc/deployment/publish.md

 **3. Certificate and Proxy Verification**
 In this step, you need to configure TXT and CNAME records to validate certificate and point your custom domain to Momen's proxy server.
 For instance, if you are using Cloudfare, follow these steps:
 - Add TXT and CNAME records as instructed.
+For some DNS providers such as Cloudfare, when adding the CNAME record, it is mandatory to turn off proxy to use DNS only in order to successfully access your domain.
 - Return to the setting page and initiate the certificate and proxy verification process.
 Upon successful verification, proceed to the final step.

 <img src="../.gitbook/assets/publish/cd-3.png" alt="Momen custom domain Cname records">